What Kind Of Bristle Does An Acrylic Nail Brush Made Of?

 But if you're a gel guru who values durability and easy cleaning, a Taklon gel brush will be your new best friend.

 What Should The Bristles Of An Acrylic Nail Brush Be Made From?

-Natural animal hair.
-The bristles of a good acrylic brush are made from the fur of two animals, Kolinsky or Sable.
+The acrylic nail brush is commonly made up of natural animal hair.
+The bristles of a good acrylic brush are made from the fur of two animals, Kolinsky and Sable.